guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 - **Promotes attrition:** Even if you're not personally unhappy with toil, your current or future teammates might like it much less.
 If you build too much toil into your team's procedures, you motivate the team's best engineers to start looking elsewhere for a more rewarding job.

-- **Causes breach of faith:** New hires or tranfers who joined SRE with the promise of project work will feel cheated, which is bad for morale.
+- **Causes breach of faith:** New hires or transfers who joined SRE with the promise of project work will feel cheated, which is bad for morale.

 ## Monitoring Distributed Systems